-Offered twice annually, during fall and spring breaks, the Career Discovery Tour provides 12-15 students the opportunity to travel for a week to vibrant cities across the U.S. to gain first-hand knowledge of a variety of careers directly from successful Ripon alumni and friends.
+Offered twice annually, during fall and spring breaks, the Career Discovery Tour provides 12-15 students the opportunity to travel for a week to vibrant cities across the United States to gain first-hand knowledge of a variety of careers directly from successful Ripon alumni and friends.
 Constituent Engagement staff accompany students on the tour and help to design meeting schedules and flex time that meets the needs of most students.
 Previous trips have included Boston, Chicago, Minneapolis and Washington, D.C.
 This critical engagement opportunity is made possible with support from the Alumni Board and others.

 March 12-17, 2017

-- Trustee Susan Meier ’79, Principal/Meier and Associates
+- Trustee Susan Meier ’79, principal/Meier and Associates

-- Tamara Browne ’80, Director of Government Affairs/Schagrin Associates
+- Tamara Browne ’80, director of government affairs/Schagrin Associates

-- Judge Peter Messitte, Senior Judge/United States District Court for the District of Maryland
+- Judge Peter Messitte, senior judge/United States District Court for the District of Maryland

-- Nicole Malli ’15, Anthropology Graduate Student/George Washington University; Slave Wrecks Project Manager/National Museum of African American History & Culture
+- Nicole Malli ’15, anthropology graduate student/George Washington University; Slave Wrecks Project Manager/National Museum of African American History & Culture

 - Lt.
-Chris Kochanski ’11, Information Warfare Officer/US Navy
+Chris Kochanski ’11, information warfare officer/U.S. Navy

-- Jessie Lillis ’13, Recruiting Manager/The Advisory Board Company
+- Jessie Lillis ’13, recruiting manager/The Advisory Board Company

-- Sophia Kaounas ’14, Paralegal/Morris, Manning & Martin, LLP
+- Sophia Kaounas ’14, paralegal/Morris, Manning & Martin, LLP

-- Susan Bundock ’82, Executive Producer of American History TV/C-SPAN
+- Susan Bundock ’82, executive producer of American History TV/C-SPAN

-- COL Gregg Petersen ’78 (Ret.), Defense Industry Consultant/Cypress International
+- COL Gregg Petersen ’78 (ret.), Defense Industry Consultant/Cypress International

-- Gary Yerkey ’66, Historical Author and Retired Journalist
+- Gary Yerkey ’66, author and journalist

-- David Schwarz ’65, Senior Program Analyst/Environmental Protection Agency
+- David Schwarz ’65, senior program analyst/Environmental Protection Agency

-Previous DC site visits have included: C-SPAN, Library of Congress, US Department of State, Supreme Court, US Capitol, Arlington National Cemetery, and more!
+Previous D.C. site visits have included: C-SPAN, Library of Congress, U.S. Department of State, Supreme Court, U.S. Capitol, Arlington National Cemetery, and more!

 $400 per student, includes travel costs, lodging and most meals.
 Financial assistance available to those who qualify.